sapnanil7/One_Project_Each_Day_For_30Days/Day 4/readme.md

 </p>
 <h4 align="center">Future Scope</h4>
- *I am currently working on the bot to make it more witty and better.
+ -I am currently working on the bot to make it more witty and better.
- *Will include current time of all cities in the reply.
+ -Will include current time of all cities in the reply.
- *Because of limited timeframe features remain limited will update the final update with screenshots and video.
+ -Because of limited timeframe features remain limited will update the final update with screenshots and video.